emdubb/tsunami-api/tsunami_api/README.md

 `map_id`       | *Optional.* An integer referencing a map id `add`          | *Optional.* A boolean.
 Provide this parameter along with a map id to assign a map to the user `remove`       | *Optional.* A boolean.
-Provide this parameter along with a map id to remove a map to the user
+Provide this parameter along with a map id to remove a map to the user `default`      | *Optional.* A boolean.
+Provide this parameter along with a map id change a users default map and corresponding information

+To update attrubutes of the user send JSON in the body of the request.

 **Response Format**